TyphooN-/MQL5-NNFX-Risk_Management_System/MARTINGALE_SIMULATION.md

 The same EA (v1.420) on commodity CFDs addresses every failure mode:

-1. **x5 leverage** means fewer lots for the same notional — spread impact per lot is manageable
+1. **~10x effective leverage** means fewer lots for the same notional — 166.60 lots controls $5M notional
 2. **Predictable spread spikes** tied to scheduled events (EIA, OPEC) — not random invisible sub-second wipes
-3. **TRIM at 80%** (not 65%) compensates for leveraged margin sensitivity — 24% dead zone absorbs normal volatility
+3. **TRIM at 65%** with PROTECT at 56% — aggressive 9% dead zone, viable because CFD spreads are predictable
 4. **XNGUSD long** has the best risk/reward: structural demand floor (crypto mining + AI), seasonal pattern, geopolitical upside
-5. **53x return potential** ($100K → $5.3M) on a $3 → $10 natgas move with 833 lots — vs 6.8x for a standard long
+5. **114x return potential** ($100K → $11.4M) on a $3 → $10 natgas move with 166.60 lots — vs 23.12x for full-tilt max lots (31.60 lots at 100% ML, zero buffer)

-**The martingale holds 10x more long lots than a standard position could afford. x5 leverage means each lot controls $3,000 notional at entry.
+**The martingale holds 5.3x more long lots than the absolute maximum full-tilt position AND survives adverse moves.
+Full tilt at 100% ML dies on the first bad tick — the martingale's hedge absorbs it. ~10x effective leverage means each lot controls ~$30,000 notional at entry.
 Net-based margin on a hedge account starts at $0 margin (net 0), and forward-looking TRIM gradually builds net long exposure at the mathematically optimal rate.
-Pure long at just $4.31 — only $1.31 above entry.
-From there, every $1 natgas rise = $833,000 additional equity.
+Pure long at just $3.40 — only $0.40 above entry.
+From there, every $1 natgas rise = $1,666,000 additional equity.
 The hedge shorts are fuel to burn, the bias longs are profit.
-TRIM self-paces at exactly 80% ML with the same forward-looking formula that proved reliable on SOL — it just needed wider thresholds for leveraged instruments.**
+TRIM self-paces at exactly 65% ML with the same forward-looking formula that proved reliable on SOL — tuned for maximum aggression on CFD commodities.**

-**First step: Run ExportSymbols.mq5 on the new CFD account to confirm contract size, tick value, and margin per lot for XNGUSD.
-That single number determines whether this is a $5.3M outcome or $530K.**